timchenggu123/TOCgenerator/README.md

 # TOCgenerator

-- This is a macro capable of generating a table of contents for your word document (mainly reprots)
+- This is a macro capable of generating a table of contents for your word document (mainly reports)

 Please note:
 - Section titles must be in their own paragraphs and follow the format such as "2.0 Methodology".
 No particular formatting is required.